m-lima/crack-rust/task.todo.md

 - [ ] Add file parsing dialog
 - [ ] Decouple UI form the lib calls
 - [ ] Remove the "Invalid Input" dialog and let the library report back errors
+- [ ] Allow "hash" to have line breaks
+- [ ] Hold the "raw" data in the input field, and allow the algorithm to change (capturing new inputs using the algorithm hash)

 ## Refactor
 - [ ] Bubble result all the way up, even if unrecoverable (allows for GUI error presenting)